 Pulsar TCF10B Transfer Trip

+PSI Energy shall not be liable for any failure to provide work hereinunder or be deemed in default of the Agreement when such failure is the result of Buyer failing to maintain the necessary spare parts as required by this Part D. If such necessary parts are not available, PSI Energy may either procure those parts and charge Buyer all costs and expenses related thereto or may extend the period of its performance until Buyer has obtained the parts.

-Documentation (excludes those previously delivered for the Cinergy equipment):
+Documentation (excludes that previously delivered for the PSI Energy equipment):

-Site As-built Construction Drawings for Cinergy Equipment
+Site As-built Construction Drawings for PSI Energy Equipment

 Vendor As-built Drawings (especially the Trench Panels at all three sites)

-Vendor Equipment Documentation (manuals) for all Cinergy equipment at all sites.
+Vendor Equipment Documentation (manuals) for all PSI Energy equipment at all sites.

-Final Organization Chart for the Westfork facility
+Final Organization Chart for the Westfork facility, updated every two years.

-Final telephone directory for the Westfork facility
+Final telephone directory for the Westfork facility, updated every two years.

 Site As-built Construction Drawings for entire switchyard